pingcap/talent-plan/rust/projects/project-2/project.md

 currently uses the [`failure`] crate to make defining error types easier.
 While `failure` has a good design, it's use [arguably not a best practice][nbp].
 It may not continue to be viewed favorably by Rust experts.
 Future iterations of the course will likely not use `failure`.
-In the meantime, it is fine, and presents an opportunity to learn more of the history and nuance of Rust error handling._
+In the meantime, it is a fine, and presents an opportunity to learn more of the history and nuance of Rust error handling._